 The Alexander Kofkin Faculty of Engineering

-Rachela Popovtzer is an Associate Professor, head of the Bioengineering track and head of the Nanomedicine lab in the Faculty of Engineering at Bar Ilan University, which she joined in 2008.
-She is also a member of the Bar-Ilan Institute of Nanotechnology and Advanced Materials (BINA).
+Professor Rachela Popovtzer is head of the Nano-Bioengineering Lab in the Faculty of Engineering, and a member of the Bar-Ilan Institute of Nanotechnology and Advanced Materials (BINA).
+Since 2018, Prof. Popovtzer has been serving as Vice Dean of the Faculty of Engineering.

 The Popovtzer lab strives to develop innovative nanotechnology-based solutions for broad applications, including early diagnosis of disease, targeted drug delivery with reduced side effects, and novel therapeutic approaches.
 The lab's vision is to have a major impact on the future of medicine.
 The lab has a multidisciplinary research approach, integrating researchers from the fields of engineering, chemistry, biology and medicine.